ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 ## Step 3.5 - Verify new configuration in QRadar

 Let's change our perspective briefly to the one of a security analyst: we mainly use the SIEM, and now logs are coming in from Snort.
-To verify that, access your QRadar UI, open the **Log Activity** tab and validate that events are now making to QRadar from Snort.
+To verify that, access your QRadar UI, open the **Log Activity** tab and validate that events are now making it to QRadar from Snort.

 ![QRadar logs view, showing logs from Snort](images/qradar_incoming_snort_logs.png)